Headout logo. Link to home.

 • Guide dogs are welcome at the venue.

-• People who are unable to independently navigate through the museum may bring one companion with them for free.
+• Visitors who cannot navigate the museum independently may bring one companion free of charge.

 • Your voucher will be emailed to you instantly.